 4. Split the lane – no circle swimming.

 5. The Coach is boss.
 Do as he says.

 6. When we’re done, leave as soon as possible.
 If you’re going to chat, do it in the parking lot – with a mask and at a safe distance.

 Now, make sure you’re USMS membership is up to date, and that you renew before the end of the year.
 In fact, DO IT NOW here.

 Then, sign up for your first shifts by clicking the button below.
-We will probably be releasing the next week’s shift for sign up on Fridays.
-With the opportunity for 24 swimmers to swim each day, we think we’re going to be OK.
-But, if folks are hogging the shifts and others are being left out, we’ll have to work on an equitable rationing system (which we don’t want to do, so be cool).
+We will be releasing the next week’s shift for sign up on the weekend.

 We’re all in this together, so EVERYONE IN THE POOL!

 Note: We're back at the Hadley Pool, 4800 NW 12 Ave, Miami!